FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Example Traces with Critiquing

 This section highlights a few recommendation traces using critiquing.
 The top segment of Table~\ref{tab:traces} shows an example input item sequence, taken from the Amazon Reviews Offices dataset.
 The sequence contains four items of various office supplies comprising a letter organizer (repeated), printer ink, and staples.

-For comparison, the subsequent segments in Table~\ref{tab:traces} show recommendations for that input sequence using: (1) the BERT4Rec model, where each item is represented as an item ID only; (2) \flare, where each item is an ID plus descriptive text (e.g. title); and (3) \flare, as before, in addition to a critique input at the end of the sequence.
+For comparison, the subsequent segments in Table~\ref{tab:traces} show recommendations for that input sequence using: (1) \brstar, where each item is represented as an item ID only; (2) \flare, where each item is an ID plus descriptive text (e.g. title); and (3) \flare, with a critique input at the end of the sequence.
 The critique shown is based on the category of the held-out labeled item (\texttt{ T50 Heavy Duty Staples [Set of 2]}).
-As expected, the variety and relevance of item categories narrows when comparing Bert4Rec to \flare to \flare with critiquing.
+As expected, the variety and relevance of item categories narrows when comparing \brstar to \flare to \flare-with-critiquing.
 For instance, the \flare recommendations contain items in the \texttt{ Inkjet Printer Ink} and \texttt{ Staples}, mimicking the items in the input sequence, while \flare with critiquing returns homogeneous results within the requested category.

 The critiquing example above uses the category of the held-out label for the input.
-Table~\ref{tab:alt_traces} demonstrates recommendations when the critique is out of the input distribution of item sequences, on the same input sequence.
+Table~\ref{tab:alt_traces} demonstrates recommendations for the same input sequence when the critique is out of that input's sequence distribution.
 The table segments are recommendations from critiques using: (1) a category already represented in the input sequence; (2) a category not represented in the input sequence; (3) a broad category; and (4) a narrow category.\\